1st Guards Assault Aviation Corps

-The 1st Guards Kirovograd-Berlin Red Banner Order of Suvorov and Kutzov Assault Aviation Corps (1st Gv shak) was a military formation of the Red Air Force during the Second World War, and of the Soviet Air Force until 1949.
-It was then renamed the 60th Guards Assault Aviation Corps, and was active until its disbandment in 1956.
-Its primary aircraft was the Ilyushin Il-2 'Sturmovik'.
+The 1st Guards Kirovograd–Berlin Red Banner Order of Suvorov and Order of Kutuzov Assault Aviation Corps (1st GvShAK) was a military formation of the Soviet Air Forces during World War II and the early postwar period.
+Formed from elite units of the Red Air Force, the corps played a significant role in ground-attack operations on the Eastern Front, primarily operating the Ilyushin Il-2 Sturmovik close-support aircraft.

+In 1949, the unit was reorganized and renamed the 60th Guards Assault Aviation Corps, continuing its service until its disbandment in 1956.